Toys R Us liquidation sale begins: What you need to know

-BOSTON - Shoppers looking for a bargain lined up at Toys R Us stores across the country to cash in on the liquidation sale that was expected to begin Thursday.
+WFXT - - Shoppers looking for a bargain should head to Toys R US as the store’s liquidation sale begins Thursday.

 Toys R Us announced last week it was closing or selling all of its stores in the United States, but shoppers need to act fast.